Company Christmas Party

 - Try decorating the welcome table with a red fringed table skirt and some white twinkle lights.

 - Group red and green snowflake balloons in odd numbers, and place them on the welcome and buffet tables, too.
 Don’t forget to add a silver balloon weight to each bunch to keep them from floating away.

 - Once inside, make your guests feel like they’re at the North Pole, only not quite so cold.
-I like to use a Santa and reindeer scene setter for this theme, but there are so many Christmas scene setters to choose from including Christmas trees, the North pole, and snowmen.
+I like to use a Santa scene setter for this theme, but there are so many Christmas scene setters to choose from including Christmas trees, the North pole, and snowmen.